Here’s why UW men’s basketball forward Nate Roberts is arguably Huskies’ most important player

 When Roberts is compromised with foul trouble, it becomes a “hard calculation” for Hopkins who is then forced to rely on makeshift four-guard lineups featuring 7-4 reserve center Riley Sorn in the middle.

-Senior forward Hameir Wright tallied a season-low nine minutes on Sunday due to an injured thumb while redshirt sophomore forward J’Raan Brooks – UW’s fourth player who is 6-9 or taller – hasn’t played in the past four games.
+Senior forward Hameir Wright tallied a season-low nine minutes Sunday due to an injured thumb while redshirt sophomore forward J’Raan Brooks – UW’s fourth player who is 6-9 or taller – hasn’t played in the past four games.

 “You’re put at a disadvantage,” Hopkins said when asked about losing Roberts to foul trouble.
 “We need to protect Nate.
 We need to have him in the game.
-He needs to play at least 20-25 minutes a game.”
+He needs to play at least 20 to 25 minutes a game.”

 Even with Roberts, the Huskies have been a dismal rebounding team that’s forced Hopkins to tweak the defense in recent weeks to help them on the glass.